Filip Gustavsson: Playing career

 On 12 July 2022, Gustavsson was traded by the Senators to the Minnesota Wild in exchange for goaltender Cam Talbot.
-He started the season as the backup to Marc-André Fleury and got his first NHL shutout on 10 December 2022 in a 3–0 win over the Vancouver Canucks.
-The Wild made the playoffs and Gustavsson made his NHL playoff debut versus Dallas Stars on 18 April 2023 in the first round of the 2023 Stanley Cup playoffs.
+He started the season as the backup to Marc-André Fleury and got his first NHL shutout on 10 December, in a 3–0 win over the Vancouver Canucks.
+The Wild made the playoffs and Gustavsson made his NHL playoff debut versus Dallas Stars on 18 April 2023, in the first round of the 2023 Stanley Cup playoffs.
 He made 51 saves, setting the Wild franchise playoff record, in a double-overtime 3–2 win.
 The Wild were eliminated by the Stars in the first round.
-In the offseason, Gustavsson signed a three-year contract with the Wild.
+In the off-season, Gustavsson signed a three-year contract with the Wild.
 He again split the net with Fleury during the 2023–24 season, starting 43 games for the Wild, but the team failed to make the 2024 Stanley Cup playoffs.

 The Wild entered the 2024–25 season with Fleury and Gustavsson in net, but Fleury declared this to be his last year.
 On 15 October 2024, Gustavsson became the 15th goaltender in NHL history to score a goaltender goal, the 10th to directly score a goal, and third to do so on a power play, in a 4–1 win over the St. Louis Blues.

+On 4 October 2025, Gustavsson agreed to a five-year, $34 million contract extension to remain with the Wild through the 2030–31 season.

 International play

-Gustavsson was selected to play for Sweden's junior team at the 2018 World Junior Ice Hockey Championship.
+Gustavsson was selected to play for Sweden's junior team at the 2018 World Junior Championships.
 He stopped 29 of 31 shots in a 4–2 victory over the United States to get Sweden into the gold medal game in the tournament.
-In the gold medal game, he let in two goals as the team lost to Canada 3–1 (the third goal was on an empty net).
-For his play, he was named the tournament's best goaltender and a silver medal.
-He represented Sweden at the 2024 IIHF World Championship and won a bronze medal.
-He saved 20 of 22 shots for the 4–2 win over Canada in the bronze medal game.
+In the gold medal game, he let in two goals as the team lost 3–1 to Canada.
+For his play, he was named the tournament's best goaltender.
+He represented Sweden at the 2024 World Championship and won a bronze medal.
+He saved 20 of 22 shots in the 4–2 win over Canada in the bronze medal game.